-3.14 The Registry of Trade Unions (RTU) is responsible for administering the TUO and the Trade Union Registration Regulations.
-Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of account and any other returns required by the law to be furnished to the RTU, organising courses on trade union legislation and fundamental account management for trade unions, and conducting visits to trade unions to facilitate trade unions to manage union affairs in accordance with the law and their respective rules.

-- 3.15 In 2019, 25 new trade unions were registered, making up a cumulative total of 928 trade unions (comprising 866 employee unions, 12 employers' associations, 39 mixed organisations of employees and employers and 11 trade union federations) registered under the TUO.
-Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.16 In the year, the RTU examined 629 annual statements of account and conducted 360 visits to trade unions with a view to promoting sound and responsible trade union administration.
-To facilitate trade union officers in acquiring knowledge of union legislation and management, the RTU organised four courses on trade union bookkeeping and trade union management and legislation.
+- 3.14 The Registry of Trade Unions (RTU) is responsible for administering the TUO and the Trade Union Registration Regulations.
+Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of accounts and any other returns required by the law to be furnished to the RTU, organising courses on trade union legislation and fundamental account management for trade unions, and conducting visits to trade unions to facilitate trade unions to manage union affairs in accordance with the law and their respective rules. - 3.15 In 2020, the RTU completed 496 registrations of new trade unions (comprising 495 trade unions and one trade union federation), making up a cumulative total of 1 422 trade unions (comprising 1 355 employee unions, 12 employers' associations, 43 mixed organisations of employees and employers and 12 trade union federations) registered under the TUO.
+Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.16 In the year, the RTU examined 333 annual statements of accounts and conducted 115 visits to trade unions with a view to promoting sound and responsible trade union administration.
+To facilitate trade union officers in acquiring knowledge of union management, the RTU organised a course on trade union bookkeeping.